 We know what you’re thinking – just chuck it all in!
 But there are ways of doing it to make it easier on yourself and to fit more in, giving you even better value for money.
-So read our step by step guide below to make sure you fill your skip the best way you can!
+We’ve put together a step-by-step guide to help you learn how to load your skip in the best way to maximise space!

 Once you’ve decided which skip is suitable for you, get an online quote and book yours today.
 You can choose the delivery date, which can be as soon as the next working day if you wish!
 You can keep the skip for up to two weeks but you’ll receive a 5% discount if you opt to keep it for 4 days or less.
 But there’s no pressure – you don’t have to book your collection date when you order, you can play it by ear and let us know at a later time if you’d prefer.

-Have a think about the best place to have your skip positioned.
+Have a think about where is the best place to have your skip positioned.
 It needs to be a place where you can get to it easily and with enough room around it for hoisting things in.
 You should also ensure that it’s not blocking anything else – including your cars!
 If you’re having it positioned on your driveway, make sure you leave enough space to get your cars in and out as well!
+If it needs to go on the road, let us know beforehand and we can arrange a permit for you.

 Always place flatter or heavier items at the bottom of the skip.
 Flat items such as doors, radiators, fence panels and old flooring are best placed at the bottom, as are heavy things like bricks, concrete and breeze blocks.
 If you have any glass to put in, lean them up against the side to try to keep them in one piece.